gittyhub/dividendtracker/README.md

 sum_dividend-just a file for python code to sum dividends

 Process:
-## Run without argument
+#1)Take a list of dividend yielding stocks and return some info on them, CF, CFC, and liquidity ratios, quick, current
+If the scrip it not working, check the function that looks up the ticker and make sure that the find function is looking for the anchors correctly.
+Usually Yahoo will change the tags we need for the anchor

+##1a-Print to console no arguments
-Run script to collect data on your stock list (dividend_tracker.py using my list of tickers, it will use high_yield_ticker.txt for the list of ticker)
-If you run without arguments, you will use the defualt file for list of ticker, high_yield_ticker.txt.
-You can change the file name in the code.
+Run script to collect data on your stock list (dividend_tracker.py will use high_yield_ticker.txt for the list of ticker) If you run without arguments, you will use the defualt file for list of ticker, high_yield_ticker.txt.
+You can change the file name in the code

-`python3 dividend_tracker.py
+python3 dividend_tracker.py

 It will print ticker information in the console.
 No other arguments can be used.

-## Run with argument
+##1a-Print to console with arguments
-Running with arguments allow you to specify an input file to read, and that needs to be followed by another  argument, typically the export argument to export the results, df, to a csv.
+Running with arguments allow you to allows you to provide different flags for the arguments.
+You can specify an input/output file to read the tickers and output for the data.
+There is also an option to print the data to console, run python3 dividend_tracker.py -h to get the list.

+This will hit Yahoo site everytime you run, best to use on small new ticker list Even better would be to get the output, and in python shell do your editing

+python3 dividend_tracker.py -inf list.of.ticker.txt -sdY

+^Will read list of ticker and sort them by dividend yield and display in console

+##1b-Export ticker data to csv file
-Next, read the csv file in a python shell and view/manipulate the df as needed.
-The reason is so we can do one pull and use the offline file instead of hitting the yahoo server everytime we want to see our portfolio.
+To do this you will need to use several argument flags, the -inf for the list of tickers you want to look up and -exp for the export of the file name you wish to export.
+From here you can fire up a python shell and import the csv file into pandas and do your analytics there.
+This is perfered way because we can do one pull and use the offline file instead of hitting the yahoo server everytime we want to see our portfolio.

+This will make a request to Yahoo for each of the ticker

-`python3 div.py -inf list.of.ticker.txt -exp name.of.expfile.csv`
+python3 dividend_tracker.py -inf high_yield_ticker.txt -exp high_yield_ticker_output.csv

 ^Will read list of ticker and export a csv file

-`python3 div.py -inf list.of.ticker.txt -sdY`

-^Will read list of ticker and sort them by dividend yield and display in console

-Output will be a csv file with the data from above, my_income.csv Have a list of the stock number of shares you own and purchase date, share.csv Import both csv files my = pd.read_csv('my_income.csv') share = pd.read_csv('share.csv')
+Fire up your shell and run your analysis as needed

+#2)Take a list of dividend yielding stocks and a list of shares you hold, and return current dividends return (over what period, 1y, 6m)
+##Track your own portfolio with number of shares
+You can use a list of your own stock holding to see how it is performing.
+Input your holdings into my_income_ticker.txt
+Run the python script with my_income_ticker.txt as the input file and specify and export file The export file my_income.csv will have all the data pulled from Yahoo

+python3 dividend_tracker.py -inf my_income_ticker.txt -exp my_income_output.csv

+Fill out the info into share.csv

+Import both csv files.
+Your going to merge all your stock data from Yahoo and the number of share you filled out in share.csv.
+From here on out, you will be using this file, it WILL NOT hit Yahoo again

+my = pd.read_csv('my_income_output.csv')
+share = pd.read_csv('share.csv')

-In the dividend_tracker is function, clean_share to combine output with the list of shares and purhase date import dividend_tracker as dt df = dt.clean_share(my,share)
+In the dividend_tracker is function, clean_share to combine output with the list of shares and purhase date

+In the div_tracker modules script you can either use cleanup_shares or cleanup_high to clean the csv files you just imported clean shares will take your portfolio list and number of shares and arrange the dataframe in a clean fashion clean high will only take the list you import and clean it the same way with no shares

+import dividend_tracker as dt
+df = dt.cleanup_shares(my,share)

-Next use the get_all_divided_table from the dividend_history file to get all the dividend history for your stock.
-This wil give you a csv file all_dividends.csv.
-If you have it already no need to run again unless old, that way you dont make too many request to Yahooa import dividend_history as dh div_his = pd.read_csv('all_divdidends.csv')
+Next use the get_all_divided_table function from the dividend_history file to get all the dividend history for your stock.
+This wil give you a csv file all_dividends.csv

+*If you have it already no need to run again unless old, that way you dont make too many request to Yahoo.
+First time using dividend_history.py import dividend_history as dh dh.get_all_dividend_table('my_income_ticker.txt')

+#Export is all_dividends.csv
+*4/7/2022
+*Why do we have dividend_history.py and dividend_tracker.py, can we just use dividend_history.py?
+*One is to track dividends and provided data on each company, dividend_tracker and the other is to get historical data, dividend_history.py

+import dividend_history as dh
+div_his = pd.read_csv('all_dividends.csv')

 Import the divlookup module from dividend_tracker.
-We are going to apply this function over the df, we dont want to look df because there is a host of issues df['Div_Collected'] = df1.apply(lambda row : divlookup(row['Ticker'], row['Purchase_Date'])['0'].sum(), axis=1)
+We are going to apply this function over the df, we dont want to look df because there is a host of issues

-As of 7/31/2021, use dividend_tracker.py

-You can run it with or without the optional argument.
-To see acceptable argumentes use python3 div.py -h

-## Once csv file exported
-If you have a personal portfolio with shares you want to add them as well

-`myinc = pd.read_csv('my_income.csv')`

-`shares = pd.read_csv('share.csv')`

-#In the div modules script you can either use cleanup_shares or cleanup_high to clean the csv files you just imported
-#clean shares will take your portfolio list and number of shares and arrange the dataframe in a clean fashion
-#clean high will only take the list you import and clean it the same way with no shares

-import div as d
+Be sure to modify the dividend_history.py script to change the range on period you want to pull in the dividend

+#df['Div_Collected'] = df.apply(lambda row : divlookup(row['Ticker'], row['Purchase_Date'])['0'].sum(), axis=1)
+#4/10/2022-add a date range instead of taking hard code from function
+df['Div_Collected'] = df.apply(lambda row : dt.divlookup(row['Ticker'], div_his)['0'].sum(), axis=1)
-df = d.clean_shares(my,shares)
+df['Total_Dividend'] = df.Div_Collected*df.Shares

 #From here you can filter as needed

 ## Get more specific details, more of a pandas review, slicing
-`myinc[myinc['Sector']=='Real Estate'].sort_values(by='Div_Yield', ascending=False)`
+my[my['Sector']=='Real Estate'].sort_values(by='Div_Yield', ascending=False)

-`selection = myinc.loc[:, ['Ticker', 'Price', 'Shares', 'Value']]`
+selection = df.loc[:, ['Ticker', 'Price', 'Shares', 'Value']]

-`h[h['Ticker'].isin(['bac','mrk'])].loc[:,['Industry','Sector', 'Ticker']]`
+h[h['Ticker'].isin(['bac','mrk'])].loc[:,['Industry','Sector', 'Ticker']]

-#To see what your potfolio allocation is by sector
+To see what your potfolio allocation is by sector

 import matplotlib.pyplot as plt

-`myinc.groupby(['Sector']).sum().plot(kind='pie', y='Value', legend=None, autopct='%1.1f%%')`
+df.groupby(['Sector']).sum().plot(kind='pie', y='Value', legend=None, autopct='%1.1f%%')

-`plt.show()`
+plt.show()

 ## dividend_history
 The dividend history script will get the history of the dividend in a given list.
 There are two main functions in here, plot_fig(x) and df_stat(x)

 plot_fig(x) will get a list of tickers and plot the dividend and the change in dividend the stock has paid